 The Rajput States

-There was an expansion of aggressive and expansionist Turk tribesmen in the North-western India whose main mode of warfare was rapid advance and retreat.
-The disintegration of Gurjara-Pratiharas in North-Western India led to a time of Political uncertainty.
+There was an expansion of aggressive and expansionist Turk tribesmen in North-western India whose main mode of warfare was rapid advance and retreat.
+The disintegration of Gurjara-Pratiharas in North-Western India led to a time of political uncertainty.

 - Mahmud (998-1030) ascended the throne of Ghazni

 - Firdausi was a court-poet of Ghazni.
 His famous work “Shah Namah” was a watershed in the Iranian renaissance